bstefanescu/qutejs/web/doc/docs/attributes/q.md

 ## The custom directive function

-The function signature is: **`function(xattrs, value)`** where `xattrs` is an object providing the attributes and the event listeners to be injected on the element, and the `value` is the value passed to the directive or `undefined` if no value was passed.
+The function signature is: **`function(attrs, value, element, component)`** where

+* `attrs` is an object providing the attributes and the event listeners to be injected on the element, and the
+* `value` is the value passed to the directive or `null` if the directive has no value.
+* `element` is the target element if the directive is used on an HTML elementotherwise it is `null`.
+* `component` is the target component instance if the directive is used on a component element otherwise it is `null`.

+**Note** that `element` and `component` arguments are mutually exclusive.
+Only one will be defined depending on whether the directive is used on an HTML element or a component element.

+When the directive is used on an HTML element, the directive function is called just after the element creation (before setting up attributes, listeners or adding children to the element).  \
+When the directive is used on a component element, the directive function is called just before the element is created.
+This is usefull since directives may want to inject some properties to the component, and this should be done before the element is rendered.  \
+In both cases the directive is called in the context of the current **Rendering Context** instance.

+The directive function **may return another function** to be called after the element is fully configured (attributes are setup, children added, listener registered) and before being atatached to the DOM.
+If no function is returned then nothing will be done after the element is created.

-The function is called before the target DOM is created, in the context of the current **Rendering Context** instance.
+The returned function signature is `function(el)` where `el` is the created element.
+The returned function will be executed in the context of the current **Rendering Context** instance.

 The **Rendering Context** object is internal to Qute and its job is to render components and update the DOM when needed.
 You can use the **Rendering Context object** to register your own update listeners, to retrieve the current **model** (i.e. a `ViewModel` instance or a template component object) etc.

-The directive function should return another function to be called after the element is fully created.
-Thus the directive function acts as a factory of the function to be run after the element is created.
-If the factory fucntion returns nothing or a falsy object then nothing will be done after the element is created.

-The function returned by the factory function takes a single argument: the created element instance, and is called in the context of the rendering instance.

-The returned function signature is `function(el)` where el is the created element.
-The returned function will be executed in the context of the closest component instance (i.e. `this` will point to the closest component instance).

-## Using custom attributes on component tags.

-When you use a custom attribute on a component tag, the custom attribute directive will be executed on the root element rendered by the component.
+## The Attribute's Namespace

+As specified, you must use a namespace for your custom attributes.
+It is recommended to use a specific namespace that identifies your product (or library) and avoid using `q:` as namespace, since it is used for the **Qute** built-in attributes.

 ## The Rendering Context object